VirgilSecurity/virgil-messenger-qt/README.md

 ### Prerequisites
 Elements required for successful compilation:
-- Qt v.
-5.12.6 or higher for demo-iotkit-qt building.
+- Qt v5.12.6 or higher for demo-iotkit-qt building.
-- CMake v.
-3.11 or higher for Virgil IoTKit framework building.
+- CMake v3.11 or higher for Virgil IoTKit framework building.
 - С98 or higher for Virgil IoTKit framework building.
 - С++14 or higher for Demo-iotkit-qt building.

 Demo-iotkit-qt package was tested on the gcc, clang, mingw compilers.
+For Windows mingw is suggested due to binary packets received from other Virgil IoT devices compatibility.

-Before running the Demo-iotkit-qt, you have to:
+Before running the Demo-iotkit-qt you have to:
 - Install QtCreator and Qt library for the preferred platforms.
 - Clone demo-iotkit-qt application from GitHub, which will download virgil-iotkit by default.
 - Compile the Virgil IoTKit library for a given platform.